 2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must possess qualifications judged acceptable to the Review Committee.
+Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Surgery or the American Osteopathic

+Board of Surgery, or possess qualifications judged acceptable to the Review Committee.
 (Core)